T-Mobile UK: Acquisition of One2One by Deutsche Telekom and Virgin joint venture

+In November 1999, One2One and Richard Branson's Virgin Group launched Virgin Mobile - the world's first mobile virtual network operator (MVNO) through a 50:50 joint venture.
+Virgin Mobile pioneered the MVNO model, whereby Virgin Mobile resold airtime and capacity from One2One's infrastructure on a wholesale basis, quickly capturing over 675,000 subscribers by August 2001, occupying about 8% of One2One's capacity.

+By the end of 2001, the One2One network had approximately 10.4 million subscribers.

+In 2002, One2One rebranded as T-Mobile UK to align with Deutsche Telekom's global brand identity, supported by a £20 million advertising campaign and an emphasis on global connectivity.
+The network launched its GPRS service later that year.
+By the end of 2002, the network had approximately 12.4 million subscribers.

+Expansion as T-Mobile UK

+T-Mobile UK had reached 16.9 million subscribers by the end of 2006, growing to 17.3 million by the end of 2007.

 T-Mobile offered both pay-as-you-go and pay-monthly contract phones.
 The pay-monthly contracts consisted of set numbers of minutes and 'flexible boosters' which allow the customer to change them month to month depending on their needs.
 Prior to this T-Mobile had a contract option known as 'Flext' which gave the user an amount of money to use for calls, texts, MMS and mobile internet as necessary.
 This was withdrawn in early 2010.
 There is no warning when pay-monthly customers exceed their monthly inclusive limit, leading to unexpectedly large bills.
 T-Mobile launched their 3G UMTS services in the Autumn of 2003.

 On 12 December 2007, it was confirmed that a merger of the high-speed 3G and HSDPA networks operated by T-Mobile UK and 3 was to take place starting January 2008.
 This resulted in T-Mobile and 3 having the largest HSDPA mobile phone network in the country, with HSDPA access initially restricted to Web'n'Walk Plus customers and above.